mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 130 - AddressImpl/readme.md

 We should pick class names according to essential bijection and not follow accidental implementation.

-Do not call *I* to your interfaces.
+Don't call *I* to your interfaces.

 # Relations 👩‍❤️‍💋‍👨